ArctynFox/P2P-Messaging-Service/README.md

 ### Optional
 - [ ] Clients should be able to pair using a QR code or nearby device scanning.
 - [ ] Clients should be able to send small files or images to each other.
+- [ ] Clients get rid of cached messages after a user-defined amount of time.
+	- [ ] By definition requires adding a posted date column to the message tables.

 ## Server
 - [ ] The server should have a database with at least a table that holds a user ID and the corresponding IP.
 - [ ] The server should support multiple user connections at once to be scale-able (for testing purposes, 2-4 is sufficient).
 - [ ] The first time a new client connects, a new user hash should be generated and added to the user table, and then the hash should be sent back to the user.
 - [ ] The server should accept requests from clients to contact other clients and facilitate their attempt at connecting to each other via hole-punching.

+# Non-Functional Requirements/Attributes
+- [ ] Clients' local databases should use something lightweight such as SQLite
+- [ ] Server's database should use something more reliable like MySQL

 # Database Tables
 ## Clients